 The weather was much the same as Saturday only warmer with no prospect of rain.
 The clouds allowed for some dramatic backdrops to the photos.

 I felt having had some constant practice over the month that I had my eye in, so had a lot of images to get through when I got home.
 Here are the ones I kept.

 Just like that, RIAT was over.
 We returned to the car and got out of the car park with no traffic issues whatsoever and started on our journey home.

 Even now a couple of months on I feel conflicted about what I thought of this years show.

 There were some incredible displays, some amazing aircraft, but something about it felt like it was missing.
 The buzz around the showground was lower than normal.
 They layout of the static seemed all over the place and it wasn’t always clear where various air forces stands were located.

-The weather on the Friday didn’t help that’s for sure, but honestly we haven’t had a good year with the weather at air shows in 2019.
+The weather on Friday didn’t help that’s for sure, but honestly, we haven’t had a good year with the weather at air shows in 2019.